ASP.NET Dynamic Data Infrastructure

 File or folder

 Container folder for custom page templates.
 Custom page templates are used to override the page templates that are defined in DynamicData\PageTemplates.
 For example, if the data context contains a table named Products, you can create a DynamicData\CustomPages\Products folder and add .aspx pages in the new folder that are used to display Products data.
-An easy way to start is to copy the pages from the DynamicData\PageTemplates folder into the DynamicData\CustomPages\Products, and then to modify the templates.
+An easy way to start is to copy the pages from the DynamicData\PageTemplates folder into the new DynamicData\CustomPages\Products, and then to modify the templates.
 For more information about custom page templates, see How to: Customize the Layout of an Individual Table By Using a Custom Page Template.